xdhmoore/LabelboxToTFRecord/README.md

 > This project was part of my master's thesis and is no longer being developed.
 Feel free to fork, of course.

 > [!TIP]
-> For a generated Table of Contents, click the appropriate button above in the GitHub UI.
+> For a generated Table of Contents, click the Outline button above in the GitHub UI.

 # LabelboxToTFRecord
 This repo contains some tools around working with data from the [Labelbox](https://labelbox.com/) platform, as well as creating and shaping [TFRecord](https://www.tensorflow.org/tutorials/load_data/tfrecord#tfrecords_format_details) files (a binary file format for machine learning training data) for use with TensorFlow.
 It can: